 - Be suitable to act as the person’s guardian

-The Guardianship and Administration Board website provides the Private Guardian’s Handbook – a resource for private guardians appointed by the Board.
+The Tribunal website provides the Private Guardian’s Handbook – a resource for private guardians appointed by the Tribunal.

 - makes decisions for you that are in your best interests.

 - will make decisions for you in the areas set out in the guardianship order.

 If you do not understand what this means or have not yet received a copy of this order, just speak to your guardian.

 When asked to make a decision on your behalf, your Guardian may talk to you about what you would like.
 They may also talk to people who know you, such as your family or your doctor.